mozilla/ichnaea/docs/deploy.rst

     SQLURI=mysql+pymysql://root:mysql@localhost/location make

-Adjust the ichnaea.ini file with your database connection strings.
+Adjust the location.ini file with your database connection strings.
 You can use the same database for the master and slave connections.

 For the celery broker, result backend and API rate limit tracking you need